The Political Fix: Post Covid, will India push back against China – or does it need Beijing’s cash?

 Yet in 2018-’19, China was India’s second-biggest trade partner, and was its biggest trading partner for half a decade before that.
 China has been the fastest-growing source of Foreign Direct Investment for the last five years.

-A recent Brookings paper by Ananth Krishnan concludes that the total current and planned investment of Chinese companies into India is three times the official figure, at $26 million.
+A recent Brookings paper by Ananth Krishnan concludes that the total current and planned investment of Chinese companies into India is three times the official figure, at $26 billion.
 That figure too is a likely underestimation because of Chinese money routed through other countries.

 The global spread of the novel Coronavirus (26,496 cases in India as of Sunday, with 824 deaths) and its devastating impact, on lives and livelihoods, has made this gap even starker.